ai-pathashala/aiengineer-website/content/english/post/introduction-to-microsoft-agent-framework.md

 ![Source: Microsoft](https://devblogs.microsoft.com/foundry/wp-content/uploads/sites/89/2025/10/Screenshot-2025-10-14-214120-1024x489.png)

+**Figure 1**: Agent Framework (Source: Microsoft)

 Microsoft Agent Framework supports [Agent](https://learn.microsoft.com/en-us/agent-framework/user-guide/agents/agent-types/) and [Workflow](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/overview) orchestration.
 This enables LLM-driven reasoning and decision-making as well as business-logic driven deterministic agentic workflows.
 As a developer, you can choose what makes more sense for your use case.
 Agents and workflows are two primary capability categories that this framework offers.

 Agents use LLMs as their brains, tools for accessing external APIs, and to perform actions.
 Because of their probabilistic nature, agents are best suited to scenarios where the input task is unstructured and cannot be easily defined in advance.
 Microsoft Agent Framework supports different types of agents for different use cases.
 The Azure AI Foundry Agents are used to create agents that use the Foundry Agent service.
-Besides this, it also supports Anthropic agents, Azure OpenAI, and OpenAI chat and response agents.
+In addition, it supports Anthropic agents, Azure OpenAI, and OpenAI chat and response agents.

 Here is a quick example of an [Azure AI Foundry agent](https://learn.microsoft.com/en-us/agent-framework/user-guide/agents/agent-types/azure-ai-foundry-agent).